 The Physics Department is dedicated to cutting-edge research and teaching immersed within a multidisciplinary science environment.
-At the undergraduate level we offer BS and BA degrees.
-Our graduate program leads to MS and PhD degrees, and a new Professional MS in Medical Physics, and Medical Physics Certificate for PhD holders.
+At the undergraduate level, we offer BS and BA degrees.
+Our graduate program leads to MS and Ph.D. degrees, the Professional MS in Medical Physics, and Medical Physics Certificate for PhD holders.

 Our active research areas include Classical and Quantum Gravity, Astrophysics, Physics of Materials and Biological Systems, Statistical Mechanics, Neuroscience, Nonlinear Systems, and Medical Physics.